Sirius: Cultural significance

+Dog Star

 Many cultures have historically attached special significance to Sirius, particularly in relation to dogs.
 It is often colloquially called the "Dog Star" as the brightest star of Canis Major, the "Great Dog" constellation.
 Canis Major was classically depicted as Orion's dog.
 The Ancient Greeks thought that Sirius's emanations could affect dogs adversely, making them behave abnormally during the "dog days", the hottest days of the summer.
 The Romans knew these days as dies caniculares, and the star Sirius was called Canicula, "little dog".
 The excessive panting of dogs in hot weather was thought to place them at risk of desiccation and disease.
 In extreme cases, a foaming dog might have rabies, which could infect and kill humans they had bitten.
 Homer, in the Iliad, describes the approach of Achilles toward Troy in these words: